intelligent-machine-learning/dlrover/docs/design/easydl.md

 DLRover consists of three main components: ElasticJob, Elastic Trainer, and Brain service.

 <div align="center">
 <img src="../figures/easydl-overview.jpg" alt="Editor" width="500">
 </div>

+The upper figure shows how DLRover manages DL training jobs on a k8s cluster.
+Users wrap up a training job as an ElasticJob CRD and submit it to the cluster.
+After receiving the CRD, ElasticJob operator creates a Elastic Trainer for the job by starting a master Pod.
+Then Elastic Trainer query a initial resource plan from the Brain service.
+After that, Elastic Trainer creates Scale CRDs from the plan and apply the Scale CRD to notify ElasticJob controller to launch required Pods and each Pod will start a Elastic Agent on it.
+During training, the training master of Elastic Trainer dispatches data shards to workers, keeps collecting runtime statistics
+(e.g., CPU, memory usage, and training progress) and reports them to EasyDL Brain to persist those data into database periodically.
+Based on the job’s running status, EasyDL Brain picks up appropriate algorithms to generate new resource plans and informs Elastic Trainer to start resources adjustment.

 ### ElasticJob
 ElasticJob is a customized k8s controller to support elastic scheduling